iqbalfarz/safecity-training/README.md

           * skmultilearn
       * **Performance Metrics**:
           * Precision
-          * Recall
+          * Recall :
           * Hamming score
-          * Hamming loss
+          * Hamming loss: It is not interpretable for each label because it calculates loss for all the labels.
-          * Exact math(accuracy) were used in Research Paper, But exact match is not the right metric to judge how model is performing on each label.
+          * Exact math(accuracy) was used in Research Paper, But the exact match is not the right metric to judge how the model is performing on each label.
+          * *I used Precision score and Recall score for each label.*
 2. ### Deep Learning:
-    In Deep Learning, the only difference between Binary and Multi-label Classification is the last layer of Neural Network.
+    In Deep Learning, the only difference between Binary and Multi-label Classification is the last layer of the Neural Network.
     * **Encoding**:
         * Used Embedding Layer to train our own embedding
         * Used Word2Vec pre-trained encoding for each word(50d, and 300d)
     * **DL Algorithms**:
-      * CNN: Used Conv1D, 1D convolution is used to preserve sequential relationship at some extent.
+      * CNN: Used Conv1D, 1D convolution is used to preserve sequential relationships to some extent.
       * RNN: Recurrent Neural Network, we used LSTM(Long Short Term Memory).
       * CNN-RNN: Combination of Conv1D and RNN
     * **Miscellaneous Details**: